Patient Educational Pieces

-Dr. Francis Bynum and her team are focused on making early AMD detection the standard, not the exception.
+Dr. Frances Bynum and her team are focused on making early AMD detection the standard, not the exception.
 That begins by demonstrating the importance of dark adaptation testing and having educational conversations with their patients.

 Find out what three of your colleagues did to get their team on board to make the most of dark adaptation technology in their practices.